-On May 30th, 2003 it was reported that Barbra Streisand sued a man claiming an invasion of her privacy because he shared aerial pictures of her Malibu home.
+On May 30th, 2003 it was reported that Barbra Streisand sued a man claiming an invasion of her privacy because he had shared aerial pictures of her Malibu home.
 Streisand inadvertently attracted more attention to her home by trying to suppress the images.
 The Streisand Effect is when the action of suppressing something to reduce or remove visibility it causes the opposite to happen.
-Similar terms include blowback and astroturfing.

-Streisand used the legal system to attempt to suppress the images.
+Streisand used the American legal system to attempt to suppress the images.
 This included cease and desist letters and other public actions.
 Sometimes unintended consequences happen due to operations intended to be covert.
-Blowback is any unwanted, and often unseen effect.
+Blowback is any unwanted and often unseen effect.
 Originally coined by the CIA, Blowback is similar to the Streisand Effect.

 The unintended consequences of astroturfing can include blowback.
 When politicians hire people to act as demonstrators in order to create an air of dissension, it is astroturfing.
-Online, astroturfing is more commonly revealed as:
+Online astroturfing is more commonly revealed as:

 What Triggers the Streisand Effect?

 In the original example, Barbra Streisand had her attorney issue cease and desist letters which triggered the avalanche of public press.
 The image had apparently only been viewed six times at that point.
-Her law suit against the California Coastal Records Project began a media avalanche that went viral because her actions were seen as harmful to freedom of speech.
+Her lawsuit against the California Coastal Records Project began a media avalanche that went viral because many saw her actions as harmful to freedom of speech.

 Even Google can be the subject of the Streisand Effect.
-For example, recently they removed the Google Glass Facebook page as well as other references online.
+For example, they removed the Google Glass Facebook page as well as other references online.
 Immediately the internet noticed and fingers flew across keyboards with articles being posted online at a fierce rate.
 The removal of information caused it to become even more noticeable.

 Examples of the Streisand Effect